sns-sdks/python-youtube/README.rst

 COMMENT
 -------

-You can get comment info by id or use the toplevel comment id to get replies.
+You can get comment information by id or use the top-level comment id to get replies.

 .. note::
-    The reply has the same structure as comment.
+    The reply has the same structure as a comment.

 Get comments by id(s)::